-Virtual Estate Planning
+Our Estate Planning Process

-Many estate plans can be done virtually so there is no need to take a day off of work for an in-office visit for document reviews or signings.
+Most estate plans can be done remotely so there is no need to take a day off of work for an in-office visit for document reviews or signings.
 Using our secure and confidential client portal along with telephone calls, mail or video conferencing, we can discuss your estate planning needs, collect all required information, review documents and exchange drafts of your estate plan documents all in an easy to follow convenient process.
 Using these tools, we can customize how your plan is delivered to fit your needs.

 How do I sign my documents?

 Once the documents are finished, you can receive the final documents either electronically or in the mail and sign them in front of your witnesses and a notary in the location of your choosing.
 Many clients have done this at work or in their own home.
 We will provide detailed instructions on how to execute the documents making them legal without having to come to our offices.
 We will also provide recommendations of places that offer notary services (such as banks and UPS Stores) as well as suggestions for mobile notaries that come to you.

 Do I need witnesses?

 Yes.
 You will need two witnesses for the signing of the documents.
 Your witness will not see the contents of your documents.
 They will only know they are witnessing your signing of an estate plan.

 The following describes how to best choose your witnesses.

 The following individuals should NOT be chosen as a witness for your estate planning documents: